There are several stories of dogs showing unbelievable tenacity in looking for or waiting for their missing owners. One of the most famous is Hachiko.

 Hachiko persisted in going daily to meet the afternoon train.
 At first he was not welcome at the station, but he was not dissuaded.
 In October, however, a newspaper article was published about him, and he became a bit famous and more acceptable.
 People began bringing him meals at the station.

-Note that many “loyal dog” stories can be explained by the abundant reinforcement available for waiting, as people delivered food to a dog who stayed in an owner’s house, for example.
+Note that many “loyal dog” stories can be explained by the abundant reinforcement available for waiting, as people delivered food to a dog who stayed near a grave, for example.
 But Hachiko’s behavior persisted in an unfriendly environment for five months.

 He didn’t live at the station, however.
-He apparently stayed at the home of Kobayashi Kikuzaboro, Ueno’s former gardener, or with his owner’s widow Yaeko, except for his daily visits to the train station to check that day’s train.
+He apparently stayed at the home of Kobayashi Kikuzaboro, Ueno’s former gardener, or with his owner’s widow Yaeko, except for his daily visits to the train station.
 He became known as Chuken Hachiko, or Faithful Dog Hachiko.

 Ando Teru created a bronze statue of Hachiko in 1934, as Hachiko still waited at the station.
 A second statue was created by the next generation, Ando Takeshi.
 (The first was melted down for metal during World War 2.)
 It sits at the Hachiko-guchi, the entrance/exit named now for the famous dog.
 The place where Hachiko waited is marked today with bronze pawprints.